 EU waste legislation has been central in shifting UK policy from landfilling most waste to ensuring more waste reduction, recovery and recycling.

 International trade in waste (to ensure that it can be disposed of in the most efficient and environmentally friendly way) will need to be considered in creating future waste policy.
-The ways in which waste policy is shaped will affect both the waste sector that earns revenues from handling waste, and businesses that have to take responsibility for waste issues created by their products.
+The ways in which waste policy is shaped will affect both the waste sector that earns revenues from handling waste, and businesses that are required to take responsibility for waste issues created by their products.

 Key questions include whether the UK will maintain EU waste standards; whether the UK’s waste policies will weaken when we leave; or whether leaving the EU incentivises new and more ambitious waste policies.